- When a septic system must be inspected

 The owner and the System Inspector must submit the inspection form to MassDEP within 30 days of the inspection.

-MassDEP maintains on its website lists of approved Inspectors, located both in- and out-of-state.
+The New England Interstate Water Pollution Control Commission (NEIWPCC) maintains on its website lists of MassDEP-approved Inspectors, located both in- and out-of-state.

 Valid system inspections can only be done by individuals approved by MassDEP as System Inspectors.
 Massachusetts Registered Professional Engineers (PEs) with a concentration in civil, sanitary or environmental engineering, Massachusetts Registered Sanitarians, and Certified Health Officers may apply to MassDEP for approval to perform system inspections.